Rita-tech-ally/application/Sprint_0/cron/cron_sop.md

 # 1. Introduction
 Cron is a time-based job scheduler in Unix-like operating systems that automates repetitive tasks and administrative commands at specified intervals.

-**Cron:-** A Cron job is a schedule task that allows you to run scripts or commands at a specified intervals.
+**Cron Job:** A scheduled task that allows you to run scripts or commands automatically at specific intervals.

-Cron can be used to:
+Common Use Cases:

-Automate system maintenance and backups
+Automating system maintenance and backups.

-Run periodic scripts, logs cleanup, and health checks
+Running periodic scripts, log cleanup, and system health checks.

-Generate scheduled reports
+Generating and dispatching scheduled reports.
 ---

 # 2. Prerequisites